• Skip to primary navigation

 • Finely mince the shrimp with your knife until it forms a paste.
 Alternatively, you can place shrimp in a food processor.

-• Place minced shrimp in a bowl.
-Cut small pieces of shrimp and add in the minced shrimp bowl (for texture).
-Then, add egg white, salt, white pepper, corn starch, chicken bouillon, green onion and finely grated ginger.
-Mix well until it forms a paste.
+• Place minced and chopped shrimp in a bowl.
+Then, add 1 egg, salt, white pepper, corn starch, chicken bouillon, sliced green onions and finely grated ginger.

 • To assemble, add egg noodles and wontons in a bowl.
 Then pour your wonton soup on top!
 I love eating my wontons with some vinegar and chili oil!